kylejs/PrismHR-Sample-Documentation/PC-Build.md

 ## Purchasing Components

-Like an automobile, a PC has a variety of different components that all work together to ensure a PC operates seemlessly and smoothly.
+Like an automobile, a PC has a variety of different components that all work together to ensure a PC operates seamlessly and smoothly.
 Each component has a specific function, and without each and every one of these components, the PC will not work, or will not work optimally.

 ## PC Component Checklist